Phase-Matching-Free Sensing with Undetected Light Using a Nonlinear Thin-Film Metasurface

 \subsubsection{Optical measurements}

-Optical measurements were taken using a seed laser at 1500 nm ($\leq$ 228 fs) generated by a Coherent Chameleon Compact OPO, pumped by a Coherent Chameleon Ultra II at 835 nm ($\leq$ 146 fs).
+Optical measurements were taken using a seed laser at 1500 nm ($\lesssim$ 228 fs) generated by a Coherent Chameleon Compact OPO, pumped by a Coherent Chameleon Ultra II at 835 nm ($\lesssim$ 146 fs).
 The seed was sent to a piezo-controlled delay line before being combined with the pump at a 1 \textmu m short-pass dichroic mirror (Thorlabs DMSP1000).
 Both beams were passed through a $\times4$ reflective beam expander (Thorlabs BE04R) and focused onto the sample using a 20 cm focal length refractive lens.
 After the sample, the transmitted pump and forward generated FWM (signal) were separated from the seed (signal) by a 1 \textmu m long-pass dichroic mirror (Thorlabs DMLP1000).
 Identical curved mirrors, each with a 20 cm radius of curvature, reflected the respective beams back to the sample.
 The pump and FWM (signal) path lengths were varied by a piezo-controlled stage connected to the curved mirror in their path.
 A 650 nm long-pass dichroic mirror (Thorlabs DMLP650) isolated the FWM (signal) and directed it onto an EM-CCD camera (Hamamatsu C9100-23B ImagEM X2).
+FWM (signal) emission and interference were recorded using $800$ ms exposure time and an EM gain of $600\times$.

 For spectrally resolved measurements, the camera was replaced with a 20 cm focal length lens to collimate the FWM (signal).
-A pinhole was used to select the centre of the interference pattern that was subsequently focused onto the entrance slit of the spectrometer (Acton SP2300) and detected on a Si-based CCD.
+A pinhole was used to select the centre of the interference pattern that was subsequently focused onto the entrance slit of the spectrometer (Acton SP2300) and detected on a silicon-based CCD.